-Two ideas to consider.
-Okinawa has the largest percentage of population over the age of 100.
+Two ideas to consider: Okinawa has the largest percentage of the population over the age of 100.
 The dietary intake of Taurine is highest in the Japanese diet.
 See where I am going with this?
-Here are some clues as to why Taurine might just be the best supplement to include in your supplement regimen.

 Taurine is an essential amino acid.
-It is also known as - get ready for it, this is a long one – 2-aminoethanesulfonic acid.
+It is also known as - get ready, this is a long one – 2-aminoethanesulfonic acid.
 Phew!
 This amino acid was first identified by two Germans – Tiedemann and Gmelin.
-They discovered Taurine in the bile of Ox - hence the name – which comes from Taurus, Latin for bull.
+They discovered Taurine in the bile of Ox - hence the name – Taurus, Latin for a bull.

 The link to the liver?

-Taurine is naturally synthesized in our body in the pancreas.
-It is also present in our food.
-Naturally synthesized taurine declines with age and with an increase in poor diets, the amount gained from food is reducing.
+We know taurine is naturally synthesized in the pancreas and also present in our food.
+Since it declines with age and because of an increasingly poor diet, the amount most of us gained is insufficient.

-Researchers at the University of London’s School of Pharmacy believe that taurine can reverse liver damage caused by alcoholism or by heavy nights out binge-drinking – which cause more damage to the liver than extended use of moderate amounts of alcohol every day.
+Researchers at the University of London’s School of Pharmacy believe that can reverse liver damage caused by alcoholism or by heavy nights out binge-drinking – which cause more damage extended use of moderate amounts of alcohol every day.
 As we drink, excess fat builds up in the liver, causing it to swell and reduce the blood flow through the organ.
 This means its ability to break down the toxins in alcohol are reduced and so fat congregates even more.

 Why is this so important?